Jason deCaires Taylor: Career

+On the 14th of October 2025, Jason deCaires Taylor installed Ocean Gaia off the coast of Tokunoshima, Japan.
+The 45 ton monumental sculpture spans 5.5 metres in diameter and features a serene large-scale portrait of the renowned Japanese model Kiko Mizuhara.
+It is the first underwater sculpture ever installed in Japan.

 Conservation

 Taylor integrates contemporary art with the conservation of marine life.
 These underwater artificial coral reefs installations divert tourists away from natural coral reefs that are already suffering effects from marine pollution, global warming, hurricane damage and overfishing, thus providing the opportunity for the natural reefs’ rehabilitation.

 Working alongside marine biologists, Taylor uses resilient, stable and environmentally responsive materials.
 He integrates a coral promoting neutral pH cement and propagates damaged coral fragments found in the ocean into preset keys in his figures.
 The structures also incorporate habitat spaces for marine life that will promote an increase in biomass of local ecosystems.

 The sculptures are positioned in precise locations on the sea bed to avoid contact from strong currents and tidal patterns and are installed at the correct time for coral spawning to maximize their potential influence to the oceanic ecosystem.